foundersandcoders/coursebook/src/course/handbook/wellbeing.md

 ### Foundation programme

 - Discuss employment expectations
+- Discuss any interpersonal challenges that have come up
 - Identify future plans
 - Ask questions about curriculum work (the structure and not the code)